Aug 05 2008

 One of the five chicks born at the Gulf Tower in 2006 nested at the Burlington Lift Bridge in Ontario this spring.
 His band numbers are 3/K.

-Shown at right are some of his “baby” pictures from the Gulf Tower webcam.
+Shown here are some of his “baby” pictures from the Gulf Tower webcam.
 Count the heads in the top picture, the tails in the bottom one.
 He’s somewhere in the crowd.

 3/K and his mate raised four chicks to the fledging stage without incident this year.
 Then observers noticed he wasn’t as attentive as usual and soon discovered the reason why.
 He was seen chasing a male peregrine intruder and he didn’t come back for a while.